Working together to keep your children safe

 - Keeping Children Safe in Education (Sep 2016)

-- All staff are trained in child protection issues and they are aware of the procedures to follow.
+- All staff are level 1 trained in safeguarding and child protection issues and they are aware of the procedures to follow.

 - All staff are encouraged to be vigilant in order to maintain the safety of our children.